 Receiving a diagnosis of hypertonic pelvic floor can be disheartening at best, especially if other conditions are present as well.
-Hypertonic pelvic floor is a condition wherein the muscles of the pelvic floor are overactive, contracting or maintaining tension when they should relax.
+Hypertonic pelvic floor is a condition wherein the muscles of the pelvic floor are overactive, contracting or maintaining tension and tightness when they should relax.

 Activation of the pelvic floor muscles is normal to maintain continence, such as when coughing, sneezing, or exercising.
 Hypertonic pelvic floor disorder results from excessive contracting or clenching of the pelvic floor muscles.